The Psychology Behind High-Converting Functional Medicine Website Design: What Every Integrative Practice Needs to Know

 Think about the last time you visited a restaurant with sticky floors and flickering lights.
 Even if the food was decent, something felt off.
 You probably didn't consciously catalog each flaw, but your brain was busy processing environmental cues that screamed "not safe, not clean, not professional."
 The same principle applies to your website.

-Why Functional Medicine Websites Need Different Design Strategies Than Conventional Healthcare Sites
+Why Functional Medicine Websites Need a Different Strategy Than Healthcare Sites

 Here's what most healthcare website designers miss: functional medicine website design requires a fundamentally different approach than traditional medical websites.
 Your ideal patients are actively seeking alternatives to standard healthcare after years of frustration with the standard healthcare system.